 Nutritive sweeteners include sugars such as sucrose, dextrose, honey, corn sugar, fructose, and maltose.
 Sugar alcohols are also nutritive sweeteners that are often found in foods labeled as “sugar-free.”
 Technically, sugar alcohols are not sugars, but they do have calories which can be converted into fat.

 Examples of sugar alcohols include Sorbitol, Xylitol, Isomalt, Mannitol, and Hydrogenated Starch.

 Non-nutritive Sweeteners are added in very small amounts to foods for a significant sweetening effect and have been approved for use in dietetic or reduced-calorie foods and beverages.
 Research is limited on the safety of the use of non-nutritive sweeteners during pregnancy.

 The following are non-nutritive sweeteners that are considered safe during pregnancy:

 Rebaudioside A: (Stevia)

-This is a new and common sweetner that is frequently used in soft drinks and juices.
-The FDA deems Stevia as safe during pregnancy; it has been give the GRAS (generally recognized as safe) rating by the FDA.
+This is a new and common sweetener that is frequently used in soft drinks and juices.
+The FDA deems Stevia as safe during pregnancy; it has been given the GRAS (generally recognized as safe) rating by the FDA.